earlybirdmvp/foundry/README.md

 Easily perform CRUD tasks on Eloquent models

-This is a replacement for Laravel's ResourceControllers, which are very lightweight.
+This is a replacement for Laravel's Resource Controllers, which are very lightweight.

 First add "doctrine/dbal" to your composer.json file and run `composer update`